 The Great Sandhills, Saskatchewan

 Is there a more romantic way to admire a sunset than from atop a sand dune?
 Head to southwestern Saskatchewan to explore one of the largest sets of active sand dunes in Canada at The Great Sandhills.
-The 1,900 square kilometres ecological reserve is home to mule deer and antelope, along with native flora like aspen, willow and sagebrush.
-Settle into a comfortable spot to watch the setting sun create a mesmerizing dance of light and shadow on the ever-moving dunes.
+The sprawling ecological reserve is home to mule deer and antelope, along with native flora like aspen, willow and sagebrush.
+Settle into a comfortable spot to watch the sunset create a mesmerizing dance of light and shadow on the ever-shifting sands.
 You’ll most certainly get sand in your shoes, but we promise the view will be worth it.

 Photo: Parks Canada/Scott Munn